It's Time To Focus On The Long Run With Seelos Therapeutics Inc. (SEEL) stock - The Dwinnex

-The closing price of Seelos Therapeutics Inc. (NASDAQ: SEEL) was 1.22 for the day, up 17.87% from the previous closing price of $1.03.
-In other words, the price has increased by $+0.1850 from its previous closing price.
-On the day, 3449045 shares were traded.
-SEEL reached its highest trading level at $1.2200 during the session, while it also had its lowest trading level at $1.0200.
+Seelos Therapeutics Inc. (NASDAQ: SEEL) closed the day trading at 1.21 down -8.33% from the previous closing price of $1.32.
+In other words, the price has decreased by $-0.1100 from its previous closing price.
+On the day, 1547949 shares were traded.
+SEEL reached its highest trading level at $1.3200 during the session, while it also had its lowest trading level at $1.1600.

 3 Tiny Stocks Primed to Explode